 The ALS Society of BC is dedicated to providing direct support to ALS patients, along with their families and caregivers, to ensure the best quality of Life possible while living with ALS.
 Through assisting research, we are committed to finding the cause of, and cure for, Amyotrophic Lateral Sclerosis.

-With 3,030 pieces of medical equipment, our Equipment Loan Program is designed to help people cope with the daily challenges of decreasing mobility and independence, through obtaining basic and essential assistive equipment.
+Our Equipment Loan Program is designed to help people cope with the daily challenges of decreasing mobility and independence, through obtaining basic and essential assistive equipment.
 This includes mobility equipment, lift equipment, beds & accessories, communication devices, and bathroom aids if needed.
 All equipment loaned is available at no charge to registered ALS patient members.

 Support groups provide an open, friendly and safe environment for ALS patients, family members, caregivers and friends to discuss issues related to living with ALS.
 Groups are facilitated by experienced volunteers.

 Psychological treatment services are available free of charge at locations across BC.
 Registered Psychologists and Clinical Counselors provide much-needed therapy and counselling to ALS Patients, their families and caregivers at any stage of the illness.
 Services will be provided throughout the disease and up to one-year following.

 Held every Fall in communities around BC, Caregivers Day is a chance for the full-time primary caregivers of ALS Patients to have a day of respite.
 This event allows for people who devote themselves to the care of their loved ones to come together and share experiences.
 It also provides the opportunity to learn how to take better care of themselves and how to cope with grief.